 (4) A reference in a training contract to “State/Territory Training Authority” is, in respect of WA, a reference to the chief executive.

-[Regulation 38 amended in Gazette 12 Dec 2014 p.
+[Regulation 38 amended: Gazette 12 Dec 2014 p.
 4743.]

 39. Probation periods of training contracts

 (1) The probation period of a training contract begins on the commencement date of employment stated in question 3 of the contract and is the shorter of —